 Can I breastfeed if I have COVID-19?

 Breast milk provides protection against serious childhood infections.
 Women are often encouraged to continue breastfeeding or providing breast milk even when they are sick with a virus, such as the flu.
-Information about COVID-19 in breastfeeding women is limited at this time, but no virus was found in milk samples provided by a small number of women with COVID-19.
+Particles of the virus that causes COVID-19 have been found in only a small number of breast milk samples from women with the virus.
+There have not been any reported cases of infants getting COVID-19 through breastfeeding.
+Based on current information, experts believe that the benefits of breastfeeding outweigh any potential risks of COVID-19 infection through the breast milk.

-Women who are breastfeeding while sick with COVID-19 can help protect their babies from infection by washing their hands frequently and wearing a face mask while nursing.
+Women who are breastfeeding while sick with COVID-19 can help prevent passing the virus to their babies by washing their hands frequently and wearing a facemask while nursing.
 They can also consider pumping milk for someone else to feed their baby while they recover, especially if their illness requires them to be separated from their infant after delivery or at any other time.
-Women should talk with their healthcare providers about any questions related to breastfeeding.
 CDC information on COVID-19 and breastfeeding can be found here.
 The Academy of Breastfeeding Medicine statement on breastfeeding and COVID-19 can be found here.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

 If a man has COVID-19, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?